rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

--  In a variable declaration (not in a constant declaration, though), if the initializer expression is of a literal type, then the literal type is replaced for its supertype.
+-  In a variable declaration (not in a constant declaration, though), if the initializer expression is of a literal type, then the literal type is replaced for its supertype (see :ref:`Supertypes of Literal Types`).
-   If the initializer expression is of a union type that contains literal types, then each literal type is replaced for its supertype, and then normalized (see :ref:`Union Types Normalization`).
+   If the initializer expression is of a union type that contains literal types, then each literal type is replaced for its supertype (see :ref:`Supertypes of Literal Types`), and then normalized (see :ref:`Union Types Normalization`).

 -  Otherwise, the type of a declaration is inferred from the initializer